-Aging in dogs, as in humans, is inevitable, but there are things we can do to minimize the physical stress associated with aging by, for example, modifying the dog’s care and daily routine.
+Aging in dogs, as in humans, is inevitable, but there are things we can do to minimize the physical stress associated with aging by, modifying the dog’s care and daily routine, for example.

-Additionally, some of the infirmities attributed to old age may be due to disease which, if diagnosed early, may be treatable or at least controlled.
+Additionally, sometimes some of the signs of “old age” may actually be due to an underlying disease which, if diagnosed early, may be treatable or at least controlled.

-As dog parents, it is important to be aware of some common senior dog health problems and their accompanying symptoms, so that appropriate action can be taken before the problem gets out of hand.
+As dog parents, it is important to be aware of some common senior dog health problems and their accompanying symptoms, so that we can take quick and appropriate action before the problem gets out of hand.

 Senior Dog Health – Signs To Be Aware Of